darkhelmet/dashvee/posts/how-do-i-load-balance.md

 <img src="{{.nuke_it.medium}}" class="fright bleft bbottom medium" />

-First, at about the 900 user mark, we brought down by the actual firewalls as we hit the connection limit that our license allowed.
+First, at about the 900 user mark, we brought down the actual firewalls, hitting the connection limit that our license allowed.
 They were also a little misconfigured, as they weren't releasing dead/idle connections when they should have been.

 This brought both Yardstick Measure and our T2 platform down for about **two hours**.
 We had to actually go down to the data centre and physically restart things.